TunNetCom/TunNetCom-AionTime/README.md

 3. **Start Tracking**: Start tracking time for your work items directly within Azure Boards or through the Aion Time interface.
 4. **Generate Reports**: Generate reports to gain insights into time spent on different work items and projects.

-## Usage

-### Track Time

-To track time for a work item:

-1. Open the work item in Azure Boards or navigate to it within Aion Time.
-2. Click on the time tracking section and start the timer.
-3. When finished, stop the timer to record the time spent.

-### Generate Reports

-To generate reports:

-1. Navigate to the reporting section within Aion Time.
-2. Select the time period and work items for which you want to generate a report.
-3. Generate the report and export it in your desired format (e.g., CSV, PDF).

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/aion-time).